matomo-org/matomo/libs/README.md

 included upstream, we maintain a list of bug fixes and local mods made to third-party libraries:

- * Event/
-   - in r41, php 5 incompatibility
-   - in r1035 and r1041, profiling hook via increaseNotificationCount()
-   - in r1287, fix php 5.3.x incompatibilities
-   - in r1296, strip require_once (to support autoloading)
  * HTML/Quickform2/
    - in r2626, php 5.1.6 incompatibility
    - in r3040, exception classes don't follow PEAR naming convention